sanazmotie/Hybrid-Robot-VSLAM-and-AprilTags/README.md

    - Position the camera to capture fifteen frames of the chessboard (9*6) from different angles.
    - The camera captures a frame every 3 seconds.

+4.**update april_tag_detection.py**
+   - Update the focal and center variables according to the values provided in the configuration file generated from the calibration process.

 Once completed, the camera calibration will be ready for use.